LCCosmin/CatFinder/README.md

 # About

-The aim of this project is to provide a solution for people that keep loosing their cats (yes, I do keep loosing mine in the appartment, and most of the time I spend like 5 minutes at a time searching for her).
+This project aims to provide a solution for people who keep losing their cats (yes, I do keep losing mine in the apartment, and most of the time I spend like 5 minutes at a time searching for her).

-This is a basic multithreated application that can work with an infinite ammount of theoretical cameras (capped by hardware restrictions).
-It is using the YOLO model for object (cat) detection, and a basic motion sensor that is comparing two frames.
+This is a basic multithreaded application that can work with an infinite amount of theoretical cameras (capped by hardware restrictions).
+It uses the YOLO model for object (cat) detection and a basic motion sensor that compares two frames.

 # Current Progress